 Collaborative Lab School

-Thrive Ed and Hopkins Public Schools are partnering to provide high school students the opportunity to revolutionize their school experience by attending a new Collaborative Lab School (CLS) that will serve a limited number of students in grades 10-12 beginning in the Fall of 2022.
+Thrive Ed and Hopkins Public Schools are partnering to provide high school students the opportunity to revolutionize their school experience by participating in a new Collaborative Lab School (CLS) experience that will serve students in grades 10-12 beginning in the Fall of 2022.

 Why choose Collaborative Lab School?